cgarciaarano/homelab/ansible/README.md

 5. Setup users
 6. Restart

 These are going to be the tasks in the YML file.
+I've started with a simple playbook, but it's better organized as a role, so I have developed just the role.

 #### Variables

-- version: We can pass the version setting the variables in the command line: `ansible-playbook playbooks/psql.yml -e "version=9.4"`
+- version: We can pass the version setting the variables in the command line: `ansible-playbook playbooks/psql.yml -e "version=9.4"`.
+Defaults to 9.6.
-- datapath: It's created based on `version`
+- datapath: It's created based on `version`.
-- configpath: It's created based on `version`
+- configpath: It's created based on `version`.

 #### Tasks

-Some are self-explanatory
+They are pretty self explanatory

-- Add repo
+- Add repo, takes in account the distro.
-- Authenticate repo
+- Authenticate repo.
+- Install packages, will use the appropiate version of `postgresql`.
+- Setup, uses some templating.
+It can be hard to be consisntent between versions.
+- Add admin user.

+#### Templates

+#### Meta

+#### Playbook

+First, we create a group in runtime to select only the Debian family, then apply the role to that group.